 Bi-directional Transactional Replication

 Bidirectional transactional replication, also known as two-way transactional replication, permits a server to be both a publisher and a subscriber to the same data.
-Because the servers that participate in the replication will replicate any changes to the other servers, any changes are not be propagated back to the originating server.
+Servers that participate in the replication will replicate any changes to the other servers.
+It is important that the transactions are not then again replicated back to their source.

 For example, if you have two servers (Server A and Server B), the servers are said to be in bidirectional transactional replication if both of the following conditions are true: